TinoGuo/pin_input_text_field/README.md

 PinInputTextField is a TextField widget to help display different style pin.

 ## Notice after Version 2.0.0
-Please set the selection when you set the text programmatically, just like [this](https://github.com/TinoGuo/pin_input_text_field/blob/77dee70a8da25b11eae96f5a03842e5a67174a80/example/lib/main.dart#L81)
+Please set the selection when you set the text programmatically, just like [this](https://github.com/TinoGuo/pin_input_text_field/blob/77dee70a8da25b11eae96f5a03842e5a67174a80/example/lib/main.dart#L81).

 I can't set the selection in lib code, because if I did it will cause dead loop in iOS.

-If you have any idea, please make a Pull Request.
+**If you have any idea, please make a Pull Request.**

 ## Example